kate-tel/magento2.test/README.md

 3. Note that you will be prompted for your system password during setup.

-4. You should have port 80, 443, 3306 or 9000 available in order to run magento.
+4. You should have port 80, 443, 3306 and 9000 available in order to run magento.
 Here is a [video instruction](https://courses.m.academy/courses/setup-magento-2-development-environment-docker/lectures/8974570) for setup.

 5. During the setup you will be asked to enter you authentification keys.
 Learn how to create them [here](https://devdocs.magento.com/guides/v2.3/install-gde/prereq/connect-auth.html).